BlakeASmith/tabpuppet/README.md

 ## Progress

-- [x] establish a peer-to-peer connection using a signalling server
+- [x] Establish a peer-to-peer connection using a signalling server
-- [x] mirror clicks from one tab to another via the peer-to-peer connection
+- [x] Mirror clicks from one tab to another via the peer-to-peer connection
-- [x] allow multiple clients to connect to join a room (create a star topology)
+- [x] Allow multiple clients to connect to join a room (create a star topology)
-- [x] automatically re-inject the content scripts (for monitoring and mirroring clicks) on page reload/redirect
+- [x] Automatically re-inject the content scripts (for monitoring and mirroring clicks) on page reload/redirect
     - note: does not work with host and client running in the same browser
-- [x] deploy signaling server to google cloud
+- [x] Deploy signaling server to google cloud
-- [ ] allow for bi-directional synchronization as an option
+- [ ] Allow for bi-directional synchronization as an option
-- [ ] mirror other actions such as searches in the address bar
+- [ ] Mirror other actions such as searches in the address bar
-- [ ] handle errors regarding host and clients becoming out of sync
+- [ ] Handle errors regarding host and clients becoming out of sync
-- [ ] add configuration of the start URL to the popup instead of using the current active tab's URL
+- [ ] Add configuration of the start URL to the popup instead of using the current active tab's URL
-- [ ] allow multiple active sessions to be hosted from a single browser
+- [ ] Allow multiple active sessions to be hosted from a single browser

 ## Installing